Installation

 Where to Install

 Device Agent supports macOS, Linux, and Windows.
 You can install it on a development computer, edge gateway, Linux industrial computer, or private server.
-The environment needs access to your MQTT Broker and model service, and the Web console port must be reachable.
+The environment needs access to your MQTT Broker and LLM service, and the Web console port must be reachable.
 The default port is 3000.

 - Local evaluation: install it on your development computer and open